RizalHB/playgame/README.md

 💰 Wallet

-Each user can manage their wallet balance, perform top-ups, and view transaction history.
+Users can manage their wallet balance, perform top-ups, and view their transaction history.

 📚 Library

-Purchased games are automatically added to the user's library and associated with their ownership record.
+After a successful purchase, the game is added to the user's library and associated with their ownership record.

 👨‍💻 Developer

-Developers have access to a dedicated dashboard where they can manage games and monitor generated revenue.
+Developers have access to a dedicated dashboard for managing games and monitoring their generated revenue.

 🛡️ Administration

-Administrators can manage the platform, manage games, and monitor platform revenue.
+Administrators can manage games, oversee the platform, and monitor platform revenue.

 ⏰ Game Lifecycle

-Games can use scheduled release dates.
-The release-processing system automatically handles games that reach their scheduled release time.
+Games can have scheduled release dates.
+The release-processing system handles games when their scheduled release time is reached.

 🔄 Application Workflow

-The main marketplace workflow starts when a user discovers a game and continues through purchase and ownership.
+The main marketplace workflow begins when a user discovers a game through the marketplace.
+The user can view the game details, add the game to their cart, and proceed to checkout.

-Browse Games
-     │
-     ▼
-Game Details
-     │
-     ▼
-Add to Cart
-     │
-     ▼
-Checkout
-     │
-     ▼
-Wallet Payment
-     │
-     ▼
-Purchase Completed
-     │
-     ├───────────────┐
-     │               │
-    90%             10%
-     │               │
-     ▼               ▼
-Developer         PlayGame
-Revenue           Platform Revenue
-     │               │
-     └───────┬───────┘
-             ▼
-       Game Library

-After a successful purchase, the transaction is recorded and the purchased game becomes available in the user's library.
+During checkout, the purchase is processed using the user's wallet balance.
+Once the transaction is completed successfully, the purchase and ownership records are created and the game becomes available in the user's library.

-Revenue Distribution

-For every completed purchase:

-90% → Developer revenue

-10% → PlayGame platform revenue

-This separation allows developer earnings and platform earnings to be tracked independently.
+The completed purchase also records the revenue distribution.
+90% of the purchase amount is allocated to the developer, while 10% is allocated to PlayGame as platform revenue.
+Developer and platform revenue are tracked separately for reporting and dashboard purposes.

+This workflow connects the marketplace, cart, checkout, wallet, purchase, ownership, developer revenue, platform revenue, and library systems into one complete transaction process.

 🧩 Application Modules

-PlayGame is divided into several functional areas.
-The Marketplace handles game discovery and game details, while Authentication manages registration, login, and account access.
+PlayGame is organized into several functional areas.

+The Marketplace provides the game catalog, game details, and game discovery experience.
+Authentication manages registration, login, account management, and access control.

-The Shopping module manages the cart and checkout process.
-The Wallet module handles balances, top-ups, and transaction history.
-After purchasing a game, users can access it through the Library.
+The Shopping system handles the cart and checkout process, while the Wallet system manages balances, top-ups, and transactions.
+The Library provides users with access to their purchased games.

-Developers use the Developer Dashboard to manage their games and monitor revenue.
-Administrators use the Administration area to manage games and monitor platform revenue.
-The Game Lifecycle system handles scheduled game releases.
+The Developer area provides game management and revenue information for developers.
+The Administration area provides platform-level game management and revenue monitoring.

+The Game Lifecycle system manages scheduled releases and allows games to become available when their configured release date is reached.

 👥 User Roles